vacp2p/rfc/content/docs/rfcs/51/README.md

 but choosing shards in the global cluster has a higher probability of sharing the shard with other apps.
 This offers k-anonymity and better connectivity, but comes at a higher bandwidth cost.

+The name of the pubsub topic corrsponding to a given static shard is specified as

+`/waku/2/static-rshard/<shard_cluster_index>/<shard_number>`,

+an example for the 2nd shard in the global shard cluster:

+`/waku/2/static-rshard/0/2`.

+> *Note*: Because *all* shards distribute payload defined in [14/WAKU2-MESSAGE](spec/14/) via [protocol buffers](https://developers.google.com/protocol-buffers/), the pubsub topic name does not explicitly add `/proto` to indicate protocol buffer encoding.
+We use `rshard` to indicate it is a relay shards; further shard types might follow in the future.

 From an app point of view, a subscription to a content topic `waku2/xxx` on a static shard would look like:

 `subscribe("/waku2/xxx", 43)`